Conference of Parties, as a stand for COP, is one of the United Nations Framework Convention on Climate Change (UNFCCC) decision-making bodies.

 To date, a total of 25 COPs have been organized so far.
-COP 26 is to be held in Glasgow, Scotland, from 31 October to 11 November 2021.
-This article is critically focused on the achievements of the countries regarding COP.
+COP 26 will be held in Glasgow, Scotland, from 31 October to 11 November 2021.

-Since climate change has become a massive concern among the nations, the establishment of the Conference of Parties seems of utmost necessity.
+Since climate change has become a massive concern among the nations, establishing the Conference of Parties seems of utmost necessity.

 One hundred ninety-seven countries have become members of COP that have signed UNFCCC (United Nations Convention on the Climate Change).